olivas/distribution_tests/README.md

 functions that produce distributions of continuous variables).

 There are two cases where this project has been used on IceCube:
-1. Automated continuous build system.
+1. Automated continuous build system
-2. To verify refactoring.
+2. Refactoring

 This work was inspired by Frank Porter's paper [Testing the Consistency of Two Histograms](https://arxiv.org/abs/0804.0380).
 The two histograms